I’m a philosopher with a background in the social sciences and research interests in foundational questions about the ‘social mind’

-I’m the Project Coordinator of The Human Mind Project at the University of London.
+I am currently the Project Manager of The Human Mind Project at the School of Advanced Study in the University of London

 ** Breaking News ** I’m very pleased to report that we have secured funding for The Human Mind Project from the Catalyst Fund of HEFCE.
 More in the press release and in a blog post on Talking Humanities.

 Done some work on collective intelligence in collaboration with Nesta recently.
 Here is a policy report authored with Stefana Broadbent, and here is another piece on the ‘philosophy’ of The Human Mind Project in a longer article on the ‘brain race’.